YannAries/web-scraper-d1-arkema/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [x] Bypass CAPTCHA verification
 - [ ] Implement caching for the received content
-- [x] Bypass CAPTCHA verification
+- [ ] Migrate from JavaScript to TypeScript

 See the [open issues](https://github.com/YannAries/web-scraper-d1-arkema/issues) for a full list of proposed features (and known issues).